joetanx/self-signed-ca/README.md

 e is 65537 (0x010001)
 ```
 - Generate certificate of the self-signed certificate authority
-> Note: change the common name of the certificate according to your environment
+- **Note**: change the common name of the certificate according to your environment
 ```console
 [root@conjur ~]# openssl req -x509 -new -nodes -key vxLabCA.key -days 365 -sha256 -out vxLabCA.pem
 You are about to be asked to enter information that will be incorporated